PaoloFabris01/master-thesis/README.md

 # Agricultural Field Segmentation and Crop Type Mapping in Satellite Image Time Series Data by applying Graph Neural Network
+This repository contains the code of the custom framework designed and trained for the thesis.
+The full thesis manuscript is available here: https://thesis.unipd.it/handle/20.500.12608/102107

 Abstract

 Modern agriculture is increasingly a data-intensive domain, in which satellite Earth observation supports